035966-L3/Sleeping-Cup-Test-Cases/README.md

 You can also contact us for any questions on the use of generators.

-Note that some testcases (especially the first ones as samples) are handmade.
+Note that some test cases (especially the first ones as samples) are handmade.